Structural Bioinformatics Library

 In the sequel, we assume that the environment variable SBL_DIR points to the directory containing the source code.

 To compile and install the library from this source code, CMake is used.
-The version 2.6 or latter of CMake is recommended.
-Note that the following installation requires root privileges: if you do not have them, refer to section Non standard installation directory.
+The version 3.16 or later of CMake is recommended.
+Note that the following installation requires root privileges to install in a system related directory.
+If you do not have them, refer to section Non standard installation directory.

 The installation runs through four steps:

-• 1) Creating the build directory.
+• 1) Configure in a separate build directory.
 From the directory containing the source code:

-This last step will compile the programs (if SBL_APPLICATIONS is set to ON).
-It will also copy files around, into the standard locations indicated below (or into the directory pointed at by the CMAKE_INSTALL_PREFIX, see below):
+This last step compiles programs and copies files into standard locations under the chosen prefix (or into the directory pointed at by CMAKE_INSTALL_PREFIX; see below):

-• the include directory of each package is copied in the /usr/include directory,
+• the include directory of each package is copied in the /PATH/TO/INSTALL/SBL/include/SBL directory,

-• the Python source code of Python packages is copied into /usr/lib/python,
+• the Python source code of Python modules is copied into /PATH/TO/INSTALL/SBL/lib/python3.X/site-packages/SBL,

-• the compiled programs and python scripts are copied into /usr/bin,
+• the compiled programs and python scripts are copied into /PATH/TO/INSTALL/SBL/bin,

-• the cmake files of the library are copied into into /usr/share/cmake,
+• the cmake files of the library are copied into into /PATH/TO/INSTALL/SBL/share/SBL/cmake,

 Note that if a new version of the library is available, the installation must be carried out again upon updating the git repository.